brainlid/langchain/README.md

 TODO: explicitly return JSON formatted data only to a request.
 Use in an example?
 Use for data extraction chain? (assuming only OpenAI?)
 - https://platform.openai.com/docs/guides/text-generation/json-mode

+TODO: For data extraction with OpenAI, can set the "tool_choice" to extra force that function use.

+TODO: Multiple tool calls must mean that multiple tool messages can be returned in a sequence.

+TODO: Pull the "before" OpenAI module for legacy API support?
+Allow for using it against OTHER APIs that have OpenAI compatibility and may not be updated yet.
+- still need to be updated to use "Tool" related messages.
+Assistant "tool_calls" would be different too.

+TODO: add a `version` to the structs.
+The version is set by the model.
+So it using an OpenAI assistant message with tool_calls is either a string date or "v2" or something.
+It can be pattern matched on when writing to a newer model.

+- Perhaps the ChatOpenAI struct has the version number on it.
+Then it converts a `for_api` call differently for a tool to look like a function when targeting an older version.